-The Board of Directors is responsible for the Company's governance and proper organization of the operations in accordance with the applicable law and regulation, its Articles of Association and decisions taken by the General Meetings.
-The Board has confirmed a written Charter for the Board's duties, meeting practice and decision making procedure.
+The Board of Directors is responsible for the Company's governance and the proper organization of the operations in accordance with the applicable laws and regulations, its Articles of Association and the decisions taken by the General Meetings.
+The Board has confirmed a written Charter for the Board's duties, meeting practice and decision-making procedure.
 The Board's main duties include: